What is the cost of backpacking India so you can plan your India backpacking budget??

 Generally, my meals cost between £1.20-£2.00. £2.50 got me a Western meal in a fancier cafe (which they have plenty of in India), and I rarely spent more than £3.00 in Northern India on just one meal.

-I will say that the above total cost of how much I spent in India includes about 5 beers, drinking was not a priority for me in India.
+I will say that the above total cost of backpacking India for me includes about only 5 beers, drinking was not a priority for me in India.
 Beers are not that cheap, or as cheap as you may think either- £2.00-£2.50 for a big bottle of King Fisher.

 Drinks have varied.
 I’ve had a lot of chai from the streets for just 10p, but I’ve also spent £1.50 on a green tea in a chain coffee cafe just to get wifi.
 Generally a green tea, coffee, ginger lemon honey, cost about 60p each.
 I haven’t had many Lassi’s but these are 80p-£1.00.